 And in case you work at a super cool place that actually allows game time, we are also listing some non-covert activities you might want to try out.

-Community Jigsaw Puzzle – The half of you that just rolled their eyes doesn’t know the joy of making things fit together.
-For everyone else with a slight case of OCD, this is the perfect game you can play to unwind, except if some pieces got lost or someone deliberately hid them as part of their secret mission.
+Community Jigsaw Puzzle – The half of you that just rolled their eyes doesn’t understand the joy of making things fit together.
+For everyone else with a slight case of OCD, this is the perfect game you can play to unwind, except when some pieces get lost or someone deliberately hid them as part of their secret mission.
 On second thought, maybe you shouldn’t play this at work.

-Ping-pong – Chances are you’re already playing this one, but in case you don’t own a table tennis, well, table you should improvise in the most absurd way.
+Ping-pong – Chances are you’re already playing this one, but in case you don’t own a table tennis, well, table, you should improvise in the most absurd way.
 Buy a couple of paddles and balls and swing away on your meeting room table.
-With a little practice, you can even qualify for your office Olympics.
+With a little practice, you can even qualify for the office Olympics.

-Foosball – This one requires some proper budgeting since you shouldn’t settle for cheap alternatives.
-But once you get a proper table it will withstand any amount of spinning bars, tilting, angry banging, and shots so powerful you could swear the ball broke the sound barrier.
+Foosball – This one requires some proper budgeting since you should never settle for cheap alternatives.
+But once you get a proper foosball table it will withstand any amount of bar spinning, tilting, angry banging, and shots so powerful you could swear the ball broke the sound barrier.
 Fun times.

-LAN-party – If you’re working with computers there’s tons of free to play multiplayer games that can be played on any relatively recent office desktop.
-Setting up a LAN-party on an existing network is no issue, but you should wait for after hours for this one.
+LAN-party – If you’re working with computers there are tons of free-to-play multiplayer games that can be played on any relatively recent office desktop.
+Putting together a LAN-party on an existing network is no big issue, but you should wait for after hours for this one.
 Anyone still trying to do some work will probably not appreciate the sudden intense clicking, key mashing, and occasional insult.

 Last but not least is our honorable mention.
 The Oregon Trail.
-Should you ever want to relive your childhood and contract dysentery you can visit this address.
+Should you ever want to relive your childhood or contract dysentery you can visit this address.